MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

      ![Request page](media/request_page_report.PNG?style=centerme "request\_page\_report" )

-     If you choose the **Preview** button on the request page, the report will be displayed wth the RLDC layout just created.
+     If you choose the **Preview** button on the request page, the report will be displayed with the RLDC layout just created.

-Viktor can add advanced features to the report.
+Viktor can now add advanced features to the report.
 He can add features such as displaying the company name and logo on every page on the report.
 He might also want to add features that enable users to apply filters on the request page.

 ## See Also
 [Report Overview](devenv-reports.md)